 There’s a reason people flock to Arches National Park, which has the highest concentration of natural arches in the world.
 This park is understandably crowded in the summer, but mystical and lovely in the winter, too, when there are far fewer people for my kids to annoy as they scream maniacally while running down trails.

-Plenty of the famous arches can be viewed from parking lots, but for the real fun you’ll need to hike a bit.
-No matter the season, start with our favorite hikes for kids in Arches National Park.
-And if you want to read about wider suggestions for the park, read out guide on what to do and where to stay in Arches National Park.
+Plenty of the famous arches can be viewed from parking lots, but you’ll see a lot more stunning arches if you’re willing to get out of the car, so start with our favorite easy hikes in Arches National Park.
+And if you want to read about wider suggestions for your visit to the park, read our guide on what to do and where to stay in Arches National Park.

 Delicate Arch — Lower Viewpoint